 Here are 10 rare facts about Wikipedia:

-The first fact about Wikipedia is about a birthday committee exists in Wikipedia to wish a happy birthday to Wikipedians who list their birthday on this site.
+The first fact about Wikipedia is that a birthday committee exists in Wikipedia to wish birthdays to Wikipedians who list their birthdays on this site.
 There are a lot of banners that can be used to wish a Wikipedian a happy birthday, including one in the dreaded Comic Sans.

-Wikipedia stats include more than 38 million articles in 289 different languages.
-Out of which, around 8 million articles are in English.
-English, German, and French have the most number of the articles.
+According to Wikipedia, the website has more than 55 million articles in 313 different languages.
+Out of which, around 6.2 million articles are in English.
+English, Cebuano, Swedish, German, French, and Dutch have the most number of articles.

-Wikipedia articles are famous for getting updated from time-to-time.
-If we take into the account the number of edits then till date there have been over two billion edits on Wikipedia, with numbers growing at the same time.
+There are more than 280,000 editors and if we take into account the number of edits then till date there have been over two billion edits on Wikipedia, with numbers growing each day.

-Even though Wikipedia has piles of articles and readership in millions still, Google gives around half of the total traffic from its search engine.
+Even though Wikipedia has piles of articles and readership in millions, around half of Wiki’s total traffic comes from Google’s search engine.

-Once upon a time, people were using Wikipedia to get the links traffic to their websites by including their websites link into a Wikipedia article.
+Once upon a time, people used Wikipedia to get traffic to their websites by including their websites link into a Wikipedia article.
 So, Wikipedia made all the links ‘No follow’ links after the change in the Google search engine policy.

 Conservatives see Wikipedia as a source which rejects the perception of creation out of one natural power.
 So, if you support the scientific consensus on climate change, or you want to contradict that the Universe was created by a supernatural being, you might find US conservatives disliking you.
 So to adjust the level of preferences and thoughts, they have started something called Conservapedia.